sdball/printable-ascii/README.md

 ## Representations

-You can add additional representations of the characters with `-dbxo` as described in `--help`.
+You can add additional representations of the characters in the output.

+- `--binary` or `-b` to include the base-2 ASCII numbers of the characters
+- `--octal` or `-o` to include the base-8 ASCII numbers of the characters
+- `--decimal` or `-d` to include base-10 ASCII numbers of the characters
+- `--hex` or `-x` to include base-16 ASCII numbers of the characters

 ```
 $ printable-ascii --decimal --hex --binary | head